princerajpoot20/prince-blog/source/_posts/Month-1_Mentorship_Program.md

 tags: ["AsyncAPI" , "RestAPI" , "API-Endpoint" , "Mentorship Program"]
 ---

-First and foremost, I want to extend my gratitude to my mentor, David Pereira, for his invaluable guidance throughout this journey.
+First and foremost, I want to extend my gratitude to my mentor, **David Pereira**, for his invaluable guidance throughout this journey.
 I'm immensely grateful for his assistance and mentorship.
 Working with him has been a fantastic opportunity for me.
-Additionally, I’d like to extend my heartfelt thanks to my sister, Princy Rajpoot, for her tremendous support throughout this journey.
+Additionally, I’d like to extend my heartfelt thanks to my sister, **Princy Rajpoot**, for her tremendous support throughout this journey.

 Now, let’s delve into the details of the project.